 - There are more than 650 000 students in public TVET Colleges.

-- The Department of Higher Education and Training offers bursaries which are available for National Certificate Vocational courses and courses at public TVET Colleges to students who meet the criteria.
+- The Department of Higher Education and Training offers bursaries that are available for National Certificate Vocational courses and courses at public TVET Colleges to students who meet the criteria.
 These bursaries are not loans.
 The bursaries are administered by the National Student Financial Aid Service (NSFAS).
 Other bursaries are also available, which will vary from college to college.
-Prospective students should enquire at the college at which you plan to enroll as to what bursaries are available for the course that you would like to study.
+Prospective students should enquire at the college at which they plan to enroll as to what bursaries are available for the course that they would like to study.

-- During 2015 approximately 200 000 students at TVET Colleges benefitted from DHET bursaries administered by NSFAS.
+- In 2015 approximately 200 000 students at TVET Colleges benefitted from DHET bursaries administered by NSFAS.

 - Department of Higher Education and Training, TVET College bursaries that are administered by the NSFAS, are available but are subject to two important criteria: